-Thunderstorms are common in the summer months and can be severe with torrential rain, hail, high winds, intense lightning and, on rare occasion, tornadoes.
+Thunderstorms are common in the summer months and can be severe with torrential rain, hail, high winds, intense lightning, and, on rare occasions, tornadoes.
 In summer, temperatures range as high as 30°C on the warmest summer days, while winter can see the temperature dip as low as -30°C.

 Common Questions Immigrants Ask About Living in Saskatoon

 Is Saskatoon a Good Place for Immigrants?

 Saskatoon is an inclusive and welcoming city for newcomers.
 It’s a mid-sized city with big-city attractions and offers many great outdoor activities.
 The city is growing, offering a variety of career opportunities across many industries.

 What are the Potential Disadvantages of Living in Saskatoon for New Immigrants?

 The weather is commonly cited as a drawback to living in Saskatoon and the Prairies.
 Entertainment options can also be limited, depending on your interests.
 Crime can be an issue in some areas of the city.
 So it’s important to learn about the different neighbourhoods.